 SH.02.E – Attendance

 The College does not have an official policy on attendance, but faculty will communicate the importance of attending class and make the consequences of non-attendance clear on the syllabus.
-Some faculty establish attendance policies that stipulate how many classes students can miss without jeopardizing their final grades, and some faculty choose to administratively withdraw (by assigning an AW as the final grade in MyTCC) students who consistently miss class or fail to turn in several assignments, so students should carefully read the course syllabus and communicating with their instruction if they have questions related to attendance and absences.
+Some faculty members establish attendance policies that stipulate how many classes students can miss without jeopardizing their final grades, and some others choose to administratively withdraw (by assigning an AW as the final grade in MyTCC) students who consistently miss class or fail to turn in several assignments.
+Students are responsible for reading the course syllabus and communicating with their instruction if they have questions related to attendance and absences.

 Pursuant to 38 O.S. § 38-37 (2014) TCC faculty or staff cannot take any adverse academic action against the student for missing class due to jury duty.
 Proof of said duty may be required.